Shark vs. Dyson — these are two of the most popular vacuum models on the market today, and for good reason.

 - The 30-minute run time is pretty lengthy for such a reasonably priced unit.

 - A replacement battery costs as much as the unit itself.

 Shark vs. Dyson – Upright Vacuums

-Both Dyson and Shark offer a few upright models, varying in price from under $200 to almost $700.
+Both Dyson and Shark offer a few upright models, varying in price from under the $$ tier to well within the $$$ tier.
 You pay for more features, higher suction, on-board accessories, additional cleaning heads, etc.

 Most Shark and Dyson upright models include large capacity dust bins, on-board accessories, an extension wand and hose, and advanced swivel steering.